ryman1/keeweb-wiki/Plugins.md

 };
 ```

+There's no public API, later it could be creates for some common extension points, like fields, storages and so on.
+Now you can just override or extend KeeWeb modules.

 ## Guidelines

 - ❗️ DO NOT obfuscate, uglify, etc... plugin code, including styles and locales: it must be easy to read and review